 If you know the name of a product, for instance, and you want to quickly determine its price, simply enter the product name into Excel and VLOOKUP will find the price for you.
 To the novice Excel user, however, setting up VLOOKUP can look like an intimidating process -- but it needn't be.
-Just follow our step-by-step tutorial to start using VLOOKUP today.
+Just follow our step-by-step tutorial on how to use VLOOKUP in Excel today.